persuaded9041/poke-solus-rgb/README.md

 ## Description

-**Pokémon Solus Red/Green/Blue** is a near-vanilla romhack of Gen 1.
+**Pokémon Solus RGB** is a near-vanilla romhack of Gen 1.
 It changes _only a few things_ from the original games, without overhauling so much that it ceases to be Gen 1, and the whole thing becomes a [Ship of Theseus](https://en.wikipedia.org/wiki/Ship_of_Theseus) paradox.

 ### Versions
 [Compiling this project](#building-the-roms) will yield three ROMs: